 Pro Tip: When explaining the benefits of your solution, focus only on those functionalities that are critical for your buyer's business.
 Don't talk at length about every possible feature as this can overshadow the most important aspects that help solve your buyer's challenges and confuse them.

 7. Qualify or disqualify the lead

-As you ask the questions, try to interpret the answers and see whether the lead is qualified for your company to help them.
-Then, pick a few criteria that will help you to either qualify or disqualify your lead from a potential buyer.
+As you ask the questions, try to interpret the answers and see whether the lead qualifies for any of your use cases.
+Then, pick a few criteria that will help you to either qualify or disqualify your lead as a potential buyer.